 But when I was asked to present to an entire auditorium full of people few years ago, I’ve discovered how wrong I was.

-It is not a just special skill that is only bestowed on selected few.
-We can all do it.
-And we can do it really well.
-The skills to make compelling public speech can be learned, practiced, and refined over time.
+It is not simply a special skill that is only bestowed on a select few.
+We can all do it, and we can do it really well.
+The skills needed to become a compelling public speaker can be learned, practiced, and refined over time.

 So how do you keep your audience engaged?